-LBE Category Name Mean Freq./ plant-yr Mean Dose (rem) F-C Target Freq. at LBE Dose/plant-yr [a] Mean Frequency Margin [b] F-C Target Dose at LBE Freq. (rem) [c] Mean Dose Margin [d] AOO AOO-5 4.00E-02 2.50E-04 4.00E+02 1.0E+04 1.00E+00 4.0E+03 DBE DBE-10 1.00E-02 2.00E-03 6.00E+01 6.0E+03 1.00E+00 5.0E+02 BDBE BDBE-2 3.00E-06 4.00E-03 2.50E+01 8.3E+06 2.50E+02 6.2E+04
+LBE Category Name Mean Freq./ plant-yr Mean Dose (rem) F-C Target Freq. at LBE Dose/plant-yr [a] Mean Frequency Margin [b] F-C Target Dose at LBE Freq. (rem) [c] Mean Dose Margin [d] A00 AOO-5 4.00E-02 2.50E-04 4.00E+02 1.0E+04 1.00E+00 4.0E+03 DBE DBE-10 1.00E-02 2.00E-03 6.00E+01 6.0E+03 1.00E+00 5.0E+02 BDBE BDBE-2 3.00E-06 4.00E-03 2.50E+01 8.3E+06 2.50E+02 6.2E+04 Notes:

-Table 4-1.
-Example Table of LBE Risk Margins

-Notes:

-- [a] Frequency value measured at the LBE mean dose level from the F-C Target - [b] Ratio of the frequency in Note [a] to the LBE mean frequency (Mean Frequency Margin) - [c] Dose value measured at the LBE mean frequency from the F-C Target - [d] Ratio of the dose in Note [c] to the LBE mean dose (Mean Dose Margin)
+[a] Frequency value measured at the LBE mean dose level from the F-C Target

+[b] Ratio of the frequency in Note [a] to the LBE mean frequency (Mean Frequency Margin)

+[c] Dose value measured at the LBE mean frequency from the F-C Target

+[d] Ratio of the dose in Note [c] to the LBE mean dose (Mean Dose Margin)

-4.2.1.2 Layers of Defense Evaluation
+4.2.1.2.
+Layers of Defense Evaluation

-The DID evaluation in this section includes confirmation that plant capabilities for DID are sufficient to prevent and mitigate each risk-significant LBE across the available layers of defense; confirmation that a balance between event prevention and mitigation is reflected across the layers of defense for risk-significant LBEs; and confirmation of sufficient independence between layers of defense for risk-significant LBEs.
+The purpose of the DID evaluation in this section includes confirmation that plant capabilities for DID are sufficient to prevent and mitigate each risk-significant LBE across the available layers of defense; confirmation that a balance between event prevention and mitigation is reflected across the layers of defense for risk-significant LBEs; and confirmation of sufficient independence between layers of defense for risk-significant LBEs.
 For multi-reactor plants, layers of defense supporting more than one reactor should be included in the DID adequacy evaluation.

-For each LBE, each qualitative guideline in NEI 18-04 Table 5-2 should be addressed and any deviations from the stated criteria addressed.
+For each Chapter 3 LBE, the qualitative guideline in NEI 18-04 Table 5-2 for layers of defense should be addressed in this section and any deviations from the stated criteria addressed.
 The applicant should provide a summary identification of the layers of defense for each risk-significant LBE and describe the extent of independence between different LBE layers of defense.
 The LBE sequences include the contributions from common-cause failures in accordance with the PRA standard.
 Any risk-significant common-cause failures that were not eliminated by design should be identified along with identification of the layers of defense impacted (i.e., layer independence impacts or reactor independence impacts) for risk-significant LBEs and the programmatic special treatments applied.
 The applicant should include an affirmative statement that there is no overreliance on a single layer of defense for any risk-significant LBE.
+Separate discussions of programmatic actions added as a result of a significant dependence on any single layer attribute evaluation should be provided in this section.
+The description should be sufficient to identify the DID objectives requiring those actions.
+The details of this evaluation should be retained in plant records.

-&lt;sup>10 "Modernization of Technical Requirements for Licensing of Advanced Non-Light Water Reactors: Risk-Informed and Performance-Based Evaluation of Defense-in-Depth Adequacy," Rev 0, Idaho National Laboratory, August 2019.
+&lt;sup>14 "Modernization of Technical Requirements for Licensing of Advanced Non-Light Water Reactors: Risk-Informed and Performance-Based Evaluation of Defense-in-Depth Adequacy," Rev 0, Idaho National Laboratory, August 2019.
 (It should be noted that there is a subsequent revision to this report; however, that version is not readily accessible on the internet.)